573dave/google_forms_rfp/README.md

 2. Set up a trigger for `onFormSubmit` to fire **On form submit**.
 3. Set up a time-driven trigger for `sendApprovalNotification` to run every 15 minutes or hour.

+### 5. Use the Setup Form
+1. In the linked Google Sheet, use the **Setup Form** sidebar to configure email settings for notifications.
+2. Go to **Extensions > Apps Script > Run setup()**.
+This will open a sidebar in the Google Sheet.
+3. Fill in the required supervisor email address, configure CC preferences, enable SMS notifications if needed, and optionally add a third-party email for additional notification.

-### 5. Test the System
+### 6. Test the System
 1. Submit a test request via the Google Form.
-2. Verify that the boss receives a notification with a summary and link to the sheet.
+2. Verify that the supervisor receives a notification with a summary and link to the sheet.
 3. Approve or deny the request in the **Approval Status** column of the sheet and confirm that the employee is notified via email.

 ## Script Overview

+### `setup()`
+Runs the setup form in the sidebar, allowing configuration of email settings for the supervisor, SMS notifications, CC preferences, and optional third-party notifications.

 ### `onFormSubmit(e)`
 Triggered when a form submission is received.
-Sends a notification to the boss with the details of the request.
+Sends a notification to the supervisor with the details of the request.

 ### `sendApprovalNotification()`
 Checks the approval status of the most recent request and notifies the employee if the request has been approved.

+### `saveSetupData()`
+Handles storing configuration options set by the setup form, including supervisor email, SMS notification setup, CC preferences, and third-party email settings.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.